 Explain only when asked.
 Explain as simply as possible.
 Give the conclusion or culminating event first, then explain what preceded or caused it, for example.

 Answer to the best of your knowledge, information, and belief.
 (Answer even if you don’t have an evidence to support your answer.)Hear-say evidence is allowed in EEOC hearing process.

-If you don’t remember or don’t know the answer, say so.
+If you don’t remember or don’t know the answer, say so--but not too frequently.

 Ask for break time and lunch time.
 If you are still employed by the Agency you filed against, you are on the clock.
 (Don’t be scared by an attorney warning you that the deposition may go on well into the evening.
 He or she is dying to get out of there as much as you are.)

 Ask for permission to consult records or memo you prepared for the session in order to “refresh your memory.”
 Feel free to refer (and take time to refer) to the Report of Investigation (ROI), the Investigation File (IF), or the Investigation Report (IR), if you have one.

 If you feel sick, uncomfortable, or feel intimidated, say so on the record and explain why.

 Say as much as possible only on record (that is, when the stenographer is recording).
 In other words, do not say important things when stenographer is not recording.